spacebarchat/docs/docs/setup-temp.md

 You can now access it on [http://localhost:3001](http://localhost:3001).

 ### With terminal/shell
+### Manual Setup

 This is the latest bleeding edge version of fosscord-server, which may have bugs.

 You need to install git from [git-scm.com](https://git-scm.com/downloads) or your package manager.

 You need to install nodejs from [nodejs.org](https://nodejs.org/) or your package manager.

+You need to install rabbitmq from

 Now you can clone and start the server by executing this in the terminal/shell: